 - filtered water

-I grind my own wheat into flour, I feel like it’s much healthier.
+I often like to grind my own wheat into flour, I feel like it’s much healthier.
 You don’t have to do that it’s not necessary, but you may try it, you may be surprised.
 Starting your starter is so simple, water and flour.
 Seriously simple.

 This where you want to move the jar outside.
 Spring and fall time of the year work best due to mild temperatures.
 Place your jar in a shady spot out in a garden, flower bed, or similar.
 I usually put my jar under a big leaf a squash plant or rhubarb, both work wonderfully.